-A. Dodd-Frank: FDIC as receiver
+A. Dodd-Frank: FDIC as Receiver

-One of the reasons stressed in Congress for enactment of Title II was FDIC's long experience in liquidating failed commercial banks.
+One of the reasons stressed in Congress for enactment of Title II was the FDIC's long experience in liquidating failed commercial banks.
 But the SIFIs with which the Act is primarily concerned are giant firms-hundreds of billions or even trillions of dollars in size, with any commercial bank as only one part of the complex.
-FDIC's experience has been in dealing with numerous small and medium-sized banks, in which it is by far the biggest creditor through the deposit insurance fund, and for which there are often obvious-and larger-institutions ready to take over; only in the last several years has it encountered a few very large ones, with a wider variety of assets and claimants14.
-And in the case of a common reassessment type of systemic event (see part VI.A), it might have to take on a number of such institutions at the same time-a situation for which no one has experience or existing capacity.
+The FDIC's experience has been in dealing with numerous small and medium-sized banks, in which it is by far the biggest creditor through the deposit insurance fund, and for which there are often obvious and larger-institutions ready to take over; only in the last several years has it encountered a few very large ones, with a wider variety of assets and claimants.15 And in the case of a common reassessment type of systemic event (see section VI.A of this chapter), the FDIC might have to take on a number of such institutions at the same time-a situation for which no one has experience or existing capacity.

-The Act mandates15 that the seized financial company shall be liquidated; it may not be reorganized, and the management "responsible" must be immediately removed16.
-It is evident that the mandate was intended to be more punitive than value enhancing.
-There may be indirect ways to avoid its needless value destruction, but it is certainly not conducive to efficient resolution, a process which the Act recognizes could take more than 5 years to complete.17
+The Act mandates that the seized financial company shall be liquidated;16 it may not be reorganized, and the management "responsible" must be immediately removed.17 It is evident that the mandate was intended to be more punitive than value enhancing.
+There may be indirect ways to avoid its needless value destruction, but it is certainly not conducive to efficient resolution, a process that the Act recognizes could take more than five years to complete.18 for judicial hearings, management participation, and creditor votes were not.)
+The Act authorizes the FDIC, as it sees fit, to transfer assets and liabilities to a "bridge" institution where they are fully protected,19 and depart from equal treatment of unsecured receivership claimants if it decides that would be good for the receivership estate.20 If those dealing with a large financial institution have to calculate the risk they are assuming not only on the basis of business assessments but also on predictions of the exercise of legally unreviewable political discretion rather than on reasonably settled legal rules, a major cost and burden is imposed on the operation of financial markets.